 Acquisition-related Contingent Consideration.
 The acquisition-related contingent consideration payables arising from the acquisition of Éclat Pharmaceuticals (i.e., our hospital products) and FSC (our pediatrics products) are accounted for at fair-value (see Item 8.
 Financial Statements and Supplementary Data and Note 10: Long-Term Related Party Payable).
 The fair value of the warrants issued in connection with the Éclat acquisition are estimated using a Black-Scholes option pricing model.
 The fair value of acquisition-related contingent consideration payable is estimated using a discounted cash flow model based on the long-term sales or gross profit forecasts of the specified hospital or pediatric products using an appropriate discount rate.
-There are a number of estimates used when determining the fair value of such products and an appropriate discount rate size, market share the related products are forecast to achieve, the cost of goods related to such products and an appropriate discount rate to use when present valuing the related cash flows.
+There are a number of estimates used when determining the fair value of these earn-out payments.
+These estimates include, but are not limited to, the long-term pricing environment, market size, market share the related products are forecast to achieve, the cost of goods related to such products and an appropriate discount rate to use when present valuing the related cash flows.
 These estimates can and often do change based on changes in current market conditions, competition, management judgment and other factors.
 Changes to these estimates can have and have had a material impact on our consolidated statements of income (loss) and balance sheets.
-Changes in fair value of these liabilities are recorded in the consolidated statements of income (loss) within operating expenses as changes in fair value of related party consideration.
+Changes in fair value of these liabilities are recorded in the consolidated statements of income (loss) within operating expenses as changes in fair value of related party contingent consideration.